Resources for Small Businesses Impacted by COVID-19

 Help us help small businesses!

-Our essential local business are our heroes: keeping us supplied and fed, feeding the frontlines, filling our prescriptions and notarizing our documents.
+Our essential local business are our heroes.
 We have suffered devastating losses: a beloved pharmacist, restaurant workers, essential workers and family members.
-Let’s keep this foremost in our minds as we work to find a way forward.
+Let’s keep this foremost in our minds and exercise caution as we find our way forward.

 Restaurants / Bars:

-All nightclubs, movie theaters, small theater houses, concert venues and gyms are closed.
+All nightclubs, movie theaters, small theater houses and concert venues remain closed.
+Many are streaming performances and classes.
 If you have the means, please keep your memberships current or ask for a donation receipt instead of a refund on tickets to help support your favorite venue.

 Fill out this intake form to receive a free 45-minute consultation from the New York City Bar Association’s Small Business Remote Legal Clinic on loans & grants, contracts & force majeure clauses, employment law matters, real estate and commercial leasing issues, and insurance issues.